 Alter said this purpose alienates students from learning rather than exciting them about it.

 The university needs to help society’s needs, but it shouldn’t be a customer-service model for economic interests.
-As literary theorist Terry Eagleton , “You would tackle society’s needs a great deal more effectively were you to challenge this whole alienated model of learning.”
+As literary theorist Terry Eagleton puts it, “You would tackle society’s needs a great deal more effectively were you to challenge this whole alienated model of learning.”

 Our purpose should be something more.
 Otherwise it’s difficult to truly enjoy learning for the sake of learning.